llewellyn-kevin/willow/README.md

     protected static $accessor = 'fakeApi';

     /**
+     * By default the factories return an array.
+If this is set to true (or the default is changed
+     * in the config) then the array will be json encoded before beign returned.
+     * @var bool
+     */
+    protected static $asJson = false;

+    /**
      * Determines how the API response data should be formatted before
      * being returned.
      */